cse-sim/cse/doc/src/records/rsys.md

 <%= member_table(
   units: "",
   legal_range: "Calculated from rsCAP05, rsCOP05",
-  default: "0.0",
+  default: "rsCOP05",
   required: "No",
   variability: "Before set up or at the end of interval") %>

 **rsloadFMin115=*float***

-Fraction of a clg minimum load at 115 ^o^F.
+Fraction of a cooling minimum load at 115 ^o^F (cycle below this).

 <%= member_table(
   units: "",